-The kidneys main function is to filter or 'clean' your blood of waste products and also helps to control blood pressure.
+The kidneys’ main functions are to filter or 'clean' your blood of waste products and help control your blood pressure.
 Find out more about how they work.

 Kidney cancer (or renal cancer) grows in the cells of the kidneys.
 Treatments for kidney cancer are improving, especially if it is detected early.

 A kidney transplant is considered a long-term alternative to kidney dialysis.
 Find out what you need to consider before having the procedure.